Medical expert of the article

 - Wiskott-Aldrich syndrome;

-- the May-Heglin anomaly;
+- May-Hegglin anomaly;

-- the Bernard-Soulier syndrome.
+- Bernard-Soulier syndrome.

-Thrombocytopenia caused by increased destruction of platelets.
+Thrombocytopenia caused by increased platelet destruction.

-- Isoimmune (neonatal, posttransfusion).
+- Isoimmune (neonatal, post-transfusion).

-- Gaptenovye (hypersensitivity to certain drugs).
+- Haptenic (hypersensitivity to certain drugs).

-- Associated with a viral infection.
+- Associated with viral infection.

-- below 10-15 × 10 9 / l - in the absence of other risk factors for bleeding;
+- below 10-15×10 9 /l - in the absence of other risk factors for bleeding;

-- below 20 × 10 9 / l - in the presence of other risk factors for bleeding;
+- below 20×10 9 /l - in the presence of other risk factors for bleeding;

-- below 50 × 109 / l - with surgical interventions or bleeding.
+- below 50×109/l - during surgical interventions or bleeding.

 Increase MPV |

-Decrease MPV |
+Lower MPV |

-Idiopathic thrombocytopenic purpura Bernard-Soulier Syndrome May-Heglin anomaly Posthemorrhagic anemia |
+Idiopathic thrombocytopenic purpura Bernard-Soulier syndrome May-Hegglin anomaly Posthemorrhagic anemia |

-Wiskott-Aldrich Syndrome |
+Wiskott-Aldrich syndrome |